Kakamotobi/Learned/JS/JavaScript.md

     - *JavaScript is only asynchronous in that it can hand off certain tasks to the browser (AJAX, etc.) to handle while it synchronously runs through the script.*
     - JavaScript runtime environments (browsers, node.js) allow you to run background jobs via web workers (worker thread).
 This is achieved through the Event Loop.
 - **[Dynamic language](https://github.com/Kakamotobi/Learned/blob/main/Computer%20Science/Basics.md#dynamic-typing)**

+## JavaScript History
+- The Netscape Navigator (web browser founded in 1994)'s founders realized that browsers needed to become more dynamic and web designers needed some sort of language to make websites more interactive.
+Hence, they turned to the general programming language Java, which they realized it was too complicated for web designers and non-programmers to use.
+Therefore, in 1995, Brendan Eich was hired to put the Scheme programming language in the browser but maintain a syntax resembling Java.
+10 days later, the first version of JavaScript was born, named Mocha.
+  - Syntactically, Mocha resembled other curly bracket languages like Java or C, but it included features such as first-class functions (like Scheme), dynamic typing (like Lisp), and prototypes (like Self).
+  - Mocha was not a specialized language only for browsers in the 90s.
+Instead, it was a flexible, multi-paradigm language that developers could use to apply their own language patterns too.
+- In September 1995, Mocha was renamed to LiveScript and was shipped in the first beta releases of Netscape Navigator 2.0.
+- In December 1995, LiveScript was renamed to JavaScript in a marketing attempt.
+- JavaScript started impacting user experience mostly in the form of pop-up windows.
+- In 1996, Microsoft, launching Internet Explorer, reverse engineered JavaScript and named it JScript.
+- In 1997, there was a need to standardize JavaScript, which led to the born of ECMAScript.
+  - ECMAScript provided browser vendors and server-side applications a consistent set of guidelines for implementing the JavaScript language.
+- In December 1999, ECMAScript version 3 was released.
+  - Fixing problems such as lenient equality testing, and better error handling.
+- Netscape was acquired by AOL, Microsoft's Internet Explorer took over the browser market share and did not care for complying to ECMAScript's spec, implementing its own extensions for JavaScript.
+  - This led to some revolutionary features such as AJAX, which is a precursor to modern day SPAs.
+- In the early 2000s ES3.1 and ES4 (major changes to the language) proposals competed, which saw ES4 abandoned ultimately in 2008.
+  - However, in 2006, Adobe created a scripting language supported by Flash called ActionScript, which complied to ES4.
+- In the mid 2000s, developers struggled to create web applications that ran on all browsers.
+- In 2006, jQuery was born, which allowed developers to create applications that work more reliably on all browsers.
+- In September 2008, Google Chrome and the V8 Engine was born.
+  -V8 completely changed how JavaScript was compiled and interpreted, enabling applications requiring higher performance both in the browser and server-side.
+- In May 2009, Node.js was born, becoming a great solution for building real-time web applications that scale.
+  - Node.js meant that developers could build a whole web application using a single programming langauge.
+- In December 2009, 10 years after its previous official spec, ECMAScript released ES5, which used ES3.1 as the basis.
+  - ES5 included JSON support, functional array and object methods, strict mode, accessors, etc.
+- In 2010, JavaScript frameworks designed specifically for SPAs began to roll out.
+  - In October 2010, Backbone.js and Angular.js, each with its own approach, were released to solve the same problem.
+    - Imperative vs declarative style, respectively.
+    - The founder of Backbone.js also created CoffeeScript, which enabled transpiling to go mainstream.
+- In 2015, ES6 (later renamed to ES2015) was released.
+  - ES2015 included promises, `let` and `const`, arrow functions, spread, destructuring, etc.
+  - However, it was hard for developers to use these features because many legacy browsers did not support them.
+  - Hence, developers resorted to transpilers such as Babel and TypeScript because they can convert the code to previous ES versions supported by legacy browsers.
+- In 2015, React.js was born.
+  - React adopted declarative UI (like Angular.js) but improved it with a unidirectional data flow, immutability and the use of the virtual DOM.
+- Around this period, bundlers such as Webpack and Rollup were introduced to manage the complexities of these heavyweight JavaScript applications.
+- Henceforth, ECMAScript is making proposals and adjustments to JavaScript on a yearly basis.

 ## JavaScript Engine
 - **A program that reads, interprets, compiles the source code and executes the corresponding machine code.**